 The mission of the Faculty Council is the same as that of Bryn Athyn College itself: to enhance students’ civil, moral, and spiritual lives.
-We strive to achieve this by serving as a New Church intellectual center, enriched and structured by the Old and New Testaments and the Writings of Emanuel Swedenborg.
+We strive to achieve this by serving as a New Church intellectual center, enriched, guided, and structured by the Old and New Testaments and the Heavenly Doctrines penned by Emanuel Swedenborg.
 The Faculty Council provides structure and orderly processes to facilitate the achievement of the mission.
 Recognized by the Board of Trustees, the Faculty Council provides a forum for conducting the business of the faculty as well as a forum in which the faculty can express their views.
 Furthermore, the Faculty Council assists Bryn Athyn College in meeting the professional standards of institutions of higher education in the United States.

-- Faculty Council Immediate Past Chair: Dan Synnestvedt
+- Faculty Council Immediate Past Chair: Stephen Cole

 - Faculty Council Secretary: Neil Simonetti